jonavon/external-build-config/README.md

 Externalizing Your Build Configuration In Grails
 ================================================

 Grails has several configuration files.
 Two significant files are `grails-app/conf/Config.groovy` and `grails-app/conf/BuildConfig.groovy` that are for runtime and build time configurations respectively.
 Configuration variables can be set in each of these files, but sometimes it would be beneficial to externalize variables.
 Grails allows for this by convention with the grails.config.locations variable that is set in `Config.groovy`.
-Howerever, there is no such facility in `BuildConfig.groovy`.
+However, there is no such facility in `BuildConfig.groovy`.
 Fortunately, externalizing your build configuration in grails can be achieved with a little modification to BuildConfig.groovy

 Guide
 -----